ashutoshmjain/gita/src/how.md

 # About the publication:

 This isn't a normal publication where you may expect new articles every week - or on monthly basis.
-Instead a new version of existing articles is published.
+Instead, a new version of existing articles is published.
 I call this approach "Orthogonal Publishing".
+The idea is to revisit every articles as many times as possible to see if there are new insights.
+Repeat the process many times so that articles start relating to each other and finally take the shape of well formed book.
+The side hustle is to capture the changes in a git repository to understand the conversion of information into knowledge - is it even possible!

-The weekly changes are listed in the [changeLog](./changeLog.md).
+The summary changes are listed in the [changeLog](./changeLog.md) every week.

 ## Navigation and icons: